tamaskenez/nmt/README.md

 - More reasonable compiler error messages during development since all language entities are first compiled in isolation before compiling other entities which use them.
 Unlike in traditional builds where compiling a cpp file might fail because of errors in their headers and the interactions between them.
 - Full compatibility with existing projects: they can be gradually converted or extended with nmt-style modules

 The best way to achieve these goals would be storing the C++ code in a database of language entities, preferably in AST.
-But this project is a POC experiment, we're trying to achieve many of the benefits of the ideal solution but with minimal effort (no AST, for example).
+But this project is a POC experiment, I'm trying to achieve many of the benefits of the ideal solution but with minimal effort (no AST, for example).
 It looks like this:

 - We store (almost) each C++ language entity in a separate .h file.
 These files don't contain `#include` directives or namespace definitions.
 Instead, the dependencies, namespaces, visibility should be specified with special annotations in C++ comments, for example: